 Susan Jaffe, and features Kenny Wollesen on percussion and vibraphone.
 It was premiered in 2012 at Goucher College, Maryland.

-Steph recently released a new album, Asymptote, which features jazz musicians Kenny Wollesen, David Binney, John Escreet, and Zack Lober, as well as viola and erhu virtuoso Andy Lin.
+Steph’s 2017 album, Asymptote, features jazz musicians Kenny Wollesen, David Binney, John Escreet, and Zack Lober, as well as viola and erhu virtuoso Andy Lin.
 She has performed her music in Taipei, Taiwan and Beijing, China.
 She has also performed throughout New York City at venues including Carnegie Hall, Lincoln Center, B.B.
 King's, Joe's Pub, Miller Theater, and The Cutting Room, as well as in festivals in Italy, New Orleans, Chicago, Vermont (Discover Jazz Festival), and NY (Summer on the Hudson, Harlem Festival of the Arts, Sunset Jazz at Lyndhurst).
 In 2016, she released Compass, a duo CD with guitarist Octavia Romano.